interactive-intelligence/I2-grimoire/README.md

 ## Notes

-The web version processed using kramdown applying mathjax. ***Kramdown doesn't understand math*** and incorrectly math as markdown.
+The web version is processed using kramdown before any math processing happens. ***Kramdown doesn't understand math*** and incorrectly interprets math as markdown.
 Therefore, one should use the following replacements in equations:

 | Character | Replacement |
 | --------- | ----------- |